Frequently Asked Questions

 Features & Capabilities

-Cynomi offers AI-driven automation, centralized multitenant management, support for 30+ cybersecurity frameworks, embedded CISO-level expertise, branded reporting, scalability, and a security-first design.
-(Platform)
+Cynomi offers AI-driven automation, scalability, compliance readiness across 30+ frameworks, embedded CISO-level expertise, enhanced reporting, centralized multitenant management, and a security-first design.
+These features help MSPs deliver efficient, scalable, and high-impact cybersecurity services.

 How does Cynomi automate cybersecurity and compliance processes?

-Cynomi automates up to 80% of manual processes, including risk assessments and compliance readiness, reducing operational overhead and enabling faster service delivery.
+Cynomi automates up to 80% of manual processes, including risk assessments and compliance readiness.
+This reduces operational overhead, accelerates service delivery, and ensures consistent results for MSPs and their clients.

-Cynomi supports over 30 frameworks, including NIST CSF, ISO/IEC 27001, GDPR, SOC 2, and HIPAA, allowing tailored assessments for diverse client needs.
-(Supported Frameworks)
+Cynomi supports over 30 frameworks, including NIST CSF, ISO/IEC 27001, GDPR, SOC 2, and HIPAA.
+This allows tailored assessments for diverse client needs and ensures compliance readiness across multiple standards.

-Cynomi offers branded, exportable reports that demonstrate progress and compliance gaps, improving transparency and fostering trust with clients.
+Cynomi offers branded, exportable reports that demonstrate progress and compliance gaps.
+These reports improve transparency, foster trust with clients, and support effective communication during sales and service delivery.

 Is Cynomi easy to use for non-technical users?

-Yes, Cynomi features an intuitive interface and step-by-step guidance, making it accessible for non-technical users and junior team members.
-Customers have praised its ease of use and reduced ramp-up time.
-(Customer Feedback)
+Yes, Cynomi features an intuitive interface designed to guide even non-technical users through assessments, planning, and reporting.
+Customers consistently praise its ease of use and streamlined processes.

 Use Cases & Customer Success